dipcoinlab/dipcoin-perp-client-java/README.md

 ## Overview

-The Dipcoin Perpetual Client Library provides a modular Java SDK for interacting with the Dipcoin perpetual futures trading platform.
+The Dipcoin Perpetual Client Library provides a modular Kotlin SDK for interacting with the Dipcoin perpetual futures trading platform.
 The library is divided into specialized modules for different use cases, supporting both HTTP API operations and on-chain blockchain transactions.

 ### Key Features